Skip to main content

 Category-based draws, reduced immigration targets, CRS trends by category, and what's different from 2024.

 Express Entry is Canada's primary pathway to permanent residence for skilled workers.
-In 2025 and 2026, the program underwent significant changes: IRCC reduced overall immigration targets by approximately 19%, continued category-based selection draws introduced in 2023, and CRS cutoff scores shifted across draw types.
-This guide covers what changed, what stayed the same, and how to position yourself for an Invitation to Apply (ITA) in 2026.
+In 2025 and 2026 the program changed in several important ways.
+The single biggest change for many candidates: effective March 25, 2025, IRCC removed the bonus CRS points a job offer used to provide (arranged employment now adds zero points, down from 50 or 200).
+IRCC also reduced overall immigration targets, refreshed its category-based selection draws (adding and dropping categories), and CRS cutoff scores continued to shift across draw types.
+This guide explains what changed, what stayed the same, and how to realistically position yourself for an Invitation to Apply (ITA) in 2026.
+It is educational information, not legal advice, and an IRCC officer ultimately decides every application.

 What Changed from 2024 to 2026